AminaAllison/Kioptrix-Level-1.1/README.md

 <h2>Recommendations</h2>
-We recommend that the following actions be taken to address the identified vulnerabilities:
+I recommend that the following actions be taken to address the identified vulnerabilities:
 <br />
 Close unnecessary open ports: Close any ports that are not required for the operation of the system.
 <br />